 Both a mechanical contractor and an electrical contractor are needed to complete construction of valve enhancement projects.
 In order to achieve cost and schedule efficiencies, SoCalGas and SDG&E identified nine valve projects that could be combined into two comprehensive bid packages, one for mechanical contractor services and one for electrical contractor services.
 The nine sites that were combined in this fashion were the Arrow & Haven project; and the Bain, Chino, Haskell, Moreno Large, Moreno Small, Prado, Santa Fe Springs and Whitewater stations.

-The construction contractor's' bid was \$2000 which is \$2000 more than the Stage 3 construction contractor direct estimate of \$2000 that was used to develop the Phase 2 WOA.
+The construction contractor's' bid was \$ which is \$ more than the Stage 3 construction contractor direct estimate of \$ which is used to develop the Phase 2 WOA.